tsjuusmei/functional-programming/README.md

 # functional-programming

-Functional Programming, Tech-track of Information Design, thema semester of the third year from the study CMD.
-Functional Programming, Tech-track of Information Design, thema semester of the third year from the study CMD.
+*Functional Programming, Tech-track of Information Design, thema semester of the third year from the study CMD.*

-### Research Questions
+## Research Questions

 1. What parking spaces support parking spots for vehicles that are higher than 240cm?